EduNLP/textbook-analysis/README.md

 python get_wikidata_attributes.py --input_dir results/named_people --output_dir results/
 ```

-The output file will be a `.csv`, where the first colum is the name of the person and the rest of the columns correspond to attributes, including `gender`, `race/ethnicity`, and `occupation`.
-If the person was not found in the database, or the category was not listed, the value will be empty.
+The output file will be a `.csv`, where the first column is the named entity as found in the text and the rest of the columns correspond to Wikidata attributes, including `gender`, `race/ethnicity`, and `occupation`.
+If the person was not found in the database, or the category was not listed, the value will be `None`.
+Note that the same person may show up multiple times if multiple Wikidata names are matched with it.

 # Looking at How People Are Described